Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 ## Building the PetaLinux Software Platform

-Creation of the PetaLinux software platform can be broken down into the following phases: create PetaLinux, config PetaLinux, build PetaLinux, and build a Versal custom PetaLinux platform.
+Creation of the PetaLinux software platform can be broken down into the following phases: create PetaLinux, config PetaLinux, build PetaLinux, and build an AMD Versal™ custom PetaLinux platform.
 The `make petalinux` step performs all these steps with one command.

 ### Create PetaLinux: Creating the PetaLinux Project with a BSP

 First, create the PetaLinux project from a board support package (BSP) with the `petalinux-create` command.
 A BSP is a collection of software drivers and an operating system on which your Linux applications are built.
 It is the support code for a given hardware platform or board that helps in basic initialization at power-up and helps software applications to be run on top of it.
-Because you are using a VCK190 board, you will need the ``xilinx-vck190-v2022.2-final.bsp`` package.
+Because you use a VCK190 board, the ``xilinx-vck190-v2023.1-final.bsp`` package is required.

 ```
 mkdir -p build;
 cd build;
-petalinux-create -t project -s <PATH-TO-BSP>/xilinx-vck190-v2022.2-final.bsp -n vck190_linux
+petalinux-create -t project -s <PATH-TO-BSP>/xilinx-vck190-v2023.1-final.bsp -n vck190_linux
 ```

 These commands create a new PetaLinux project directory structure under `build/vck190_linux`.